Prabowo Subianto: 2014 general election

 On 22 July 2014, the day that the KPU was due to announce its official tally, Prabowo withdrew from the race after having insisted on his victory since the initial quick counts were released, although the majority showed Jokowi ahead.
 He attributed this withdrawal to Indonesia "failing in its duty to democracy" because of "massive cheating that is structured and systematic," and stated that he and Hatta "exercise our constitutional right to reject the presidential election and declare it unconstitutional".
 His speech, aired live, implied he would challenge the results in the Constitutional Court.
 Later reports indicated confusion over whether Prabowo had resigned from the election or simply rejected the count.

 According to Douglas Ramage of the Jakarta-based Bower's Asia Group, this was the first time since Reformasi began in 1998 that the legitimacy of an election was questioned; he declared the country was entering "uncharted territory."
 The legality of a Prabowo challenge is questionable, as – if he withdrew – he is no longer considered a presidential candidate.
 If he can make the challenge, according to The Jakarta Post, the gap between the two is sufficient to make such a challenge difficult.
-Under the presidential election law, Prabowo could face up to six years in prison and a 100 billion rupiah ($10 million) fine for withdrawing.
+Under the presidential election law, Prabowo could face up to six years in prison and a 100 billion rupiah (US$10 million) fine for withdrawing.
 Later that evening, Joko Widodo was officially announced as president and began to receive congratulations from world leaders.

 Following the announcement, the value of the Indonesian rupiah dropped by 0.3%, and the JSX Composite fell by 0.9%.
 Observers denied Prabowo's allegations of cheating, finding that the elections were "generally fair and free;" Maswadi Rauf of the University of Indonesia stated that there was "no sign of significant fraud," and that Prabowo's withdrawal simply reflected "the real attitudes of the elite, who are not yet ready to accept losing."
 On 21 August 2014, the Indonesian Constitutional Court rejected his claim of fraud, confirming his election loss.